bestia-dev/arduino_turns_on_laptop/README.md

 Great!
 I can use the remote with only one button on/off.
 But the laptop is the exception.
 I need to press the "On" button manually.
+Some laptop have the option in BIOS to "turn on when plugged", but not this model.
 That was too much for my wife.
 Two buttons.
 No go...

 ## Arduino